Weixin-Ma/TripletLoc/README.md

-# Triplet-Graph-plus
+# TripletLoc
-The official implementation of Triplet-Graph++.
+The official implementation of TripletLoc.
 The code and dataset will be open-sourced upon acceptance of the paper.